Last updated August 3, 2018

 of another country.
 The repairs may be performed at the site of the repair facility or elsewhere.

-Excludes such services in which the cost is included in the price of the goods and is not
+Excludes such services in which the cost is included in the price of the goods and is not billed

-and other transport equipment are included under transport services.
+transport equipment are included under transport services.

 Transport - Consists of transactions associated with moving people and freight from one location